gear-foundation/gear-wiki/docs/developing-contracts/examples/supply-chain.md

 ```rust
 fn package_by_distributor(&mut self, item_id: U256)
 ```
-Packages a processed item on behalf of distributor.
+Packages a processed item on behalf of a distributor.

 Requirements:
 * `msg::source()` must be a distributor in a supply chain